shimaafathi123/shimaafathi123/README.md

 Just like the heroes of UA High, I am Shimaa Fathi, a passionate developer striving to **PLUS ULTRA** my skills and use them for good!
 Think of me as Code Breaker, your friendly neighborhood **Full-Stack Dev** hero.

 ## About Me
+Experienced software engineer proficient in developing dynamic web applications using a diverse range of technologies.
+Skilled in front-end development with HTML, CSS, and JavaScript, along with expertise in popular frameworks including Angular, React, and Vue.js.
+On the backend, adept at building robust systems with Node.js, Express, Django, and Laravel, leveraging RESTful APIs and MVC frameworks to create scalable and maintainable architectures.
+Experienced in deploying complex backend systems, web services, and databases to ensure seamless integration and optimal performance.
+Passionate about delivering high-quality software solutions that meet both client needs and industry standards.

 - 🦸‍♂️ **Pro Hero Name:** Code Breaker
 - 💻 **Quirk:** Full-Stack Development